 What Makes For A Good Website Design?

 An efficient website design should fulfill its intended purpose by conveying its unique message while engaging the visitor at the same time.
-Several factors contribute to good website design, such as clarity, colours, typography, graphics, simplicity and functionality.
+Several factors contribute to good website design, such as clarity, colors, typography, graphics, simplicity, and functionality.

 Any guidelines that will assist you when planning the next web project are below.